stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-Yeah, how do we have consequences which don't ruin the format and just destroy the, the dynamic.
+Yeah, how do we have consequences which don't ruin the format and just destroy the dynamic.

 #### TIM